About The Dream Catcher

 The dream catcher filters our dreams, catching the bad negative ones in its web and allowing the pleasant positive ones to enter through the dream catcher’s centre gently passing the dream down the feathers to the owner who lies beneath.
 The dream catcher also guards against bad or malevolent spirits trying to intervene in our dreams, creating a passage for our guides and angels to enter.

 Dreamcatcher Meaning And Magic

 Powerful magic happens when a dream catcher is hand-made with the intent of protection and love by the mother of the child for whom the dream catcher will belong.
 The father of the child hangs the dreamcatcher from the ceiling low enough that the sunlight hits the dreamcatcher in the morning.
 This is important because the sun acts as a cleanser for the bad negative dreams caught in its web.

 Tell the story of the dream catcher to your children, what it does and how it works, before you present them with it.
-This will reassure the child safe sleeping and pleasant dreams and allow spiritual energy to encompass them on their astral journeys.
+This will reassure the child of safe sleeping and pleasant dreams and allow spiritual energy to encompass them on their astral journeys.
 Belief is our strongest magical tool, for those who truly believe without doubt magic really does happen.

 Dreamcatcher Lucid Dreaming

 During the day starting first thing in the morning, close your eyes and think about the dream you wish to have that night.
 Meditate a few minutes on that particular dream.
 Hold out your hand palm facing upwards, create an energy ball and blow it gently onto the feathers of your dreamcatcher.